Aishiteiru to Itte Kure: Synopsis

 Hiroko, a young actress living in Tokyo, meets Koji one day when attempting to grab an apple from a tree in the neighborhood and he plucks it out for her.
 The two meet again and again in the park until one time, when she is practicing a role in the park, she learns from a child that Koji can neither speak nor hear.
 From this point on, the two begin to grow closer together and Hiroko even learns Japanese Sign Language to understand Koji better.
+She starts to develop feelings for him.